-7 The Lord told Peter his time was up, and evidently did the same for Paul (2 Timothy 4:6).
+- 1 The Lord told Peter his time was up, and evidently did the same for Paul (2 Timothy 4:6).
 "All the days ordained for me were written in your book before one of them came to be" (Psalm 139:16).
-A servant of God dies only at the appointed time.

-8 Verses 12 & 13 refer to repeated reminders while he is still in his 'tent', which would be his own ongoing activity; so why the 'moreover' in verse 15?
+A servant of God dies only at the appointed time. - 2 Verses 12 & 13 refer to repeated reminders while he is still in his 'tent', which would be his own ongoing activity; so why the 'moreover' in verse 15?
 In the NKJV verse 15 reads: "Moreover, I will be careful to ensure that you always have a reminder of these things after my decease".
 Well, how can you 'ensure' that someone will 'always have a reminder' of something?
 It seems clear to me that the something has to be written down; a reminder has to be in writing, to be guaranteed.
 So what is Peter's intention?
 He specifies "a reminder of these things", so what are the 'these things'?
 They are evidently the things he will discuss in this letter.
 But he must be referring to something more than the initial draft of the letter (or the verse becomes meaningless)-hence, multiple copies.
 For more on the subject of multiple copies, please see the article "Multiple Autograph Copies", available from my website: www.prunch.org.

-Voice1 was directed to Him by the Magnificent Glory, "This is my Son, the beloved, in whom I am always well pleased"-18 yes, we heard this Voice being uttered from heaven when we were with Him on the holy mountain.2
+attentive eyewitnesses of His majesty 17 -because He received from God the Father honor and glory when that Voice1 was directed to Him by the Magnificent Glory, "This is my Son, the beloved, in whom I am always well pleased"-18 yes, we heard this Voice being uttered from heaven when we were with Him on the holy mountain.2